List of Hannah Montana characters: Miley Stewart

+Miley misses her mom very much and wishes she was still alive.

 Robby Stewart

 Robby Ray Stewart (Billy Ray Cyrus) is the widower father of Jackson and Miley Stewart.
 He is also Hannah Montana's manager, who was a former country singer.
 As Miley's father, he is also referred to as Hannah's father whenever they appear together publicly.
 Even though he wears a fake mustache and a hat as a disguise, he does not use a fake name.
 He takes pride in his hair and his shampoo collection.
-Whenever one of Hannah's songs becomes a hit—instead of attributing it to Hannah— he, jokingly, takes the credit himself as her main songwriter.
 He is a loving and caring father but knows when serious discipline is necessary.

 Billy Ray Cyrus auditioned for the part of Robby along with two other actors.
 He was only asked to audition after his daughter Miley had been given the lead role.
 After he was offered the role, Billy Ray at first had reservations about accepting it, saying "The last thing I would want to do is screw up Miley's show."
 Miley admitted that it was "weird" at first having her real-life father play the role of her television dad, but later described the situation as "really good."
 Cyrus provided much of the inspiration for the character, including their shared middle name, Ray.